Nikol Pashinyan: from fugitive to victorious protest leader - Journal du Cameroun

 Pashinyan was born in 1975 in the small resort town of Ijevan in northern Armenia in the Soviet era.

 He studied journalism at Yerevan State University but was expelled in 1995.
-Still he worked as a reporter and chief editor before getting involved in politics.
+He nevertheless worked as a reporter and chief editor before getting involved in politics.

 Pashinyan set up the Civil Contract party, which entered parliament in 2017 as part of the opposition coalition.